How rich was Marilyn when she died?

 Q: What happened to Monroe’s wealth after her death?

-A: Monroe’s estate was subject to legal battles and claims from various parties.
-Her assets were eventually distributed among her beneficiaries, including her acting coach, Lee Strasberg, and later, her mother, Gladys Baker.
+A: Monroe’s estate went through a lengthy legal battle, and her assets were eventually distributed among her beneficiaries.
+Some of her belongings, including personal items and clothing, were auctioned off, fetching high prices due to their association with the iconic star.

 Despite her immense popularity and enduring legacy, Marilyn Monroe’s financial situation was not as prosperous as one might expect.
-Her net worth, while substantial, was not reflective of the extravagant lifestyle often associated with Hollywood stars.
-Nevertheless, Monroe’s impact on the entertainment industry and her timeless appeal continue to make her an icon of wealth, beauty, and fame.
+While she may not have been as wealthy as some of her contemporaries, her impact on popular culture remains immeasurable.
+Monroe’s tragic end only adds to the mystique surrounding her, ensuring that her name will continue to be remembered for generations to come.